Hack-Labs/awesome-assembler/README.md

 > [bcompiler](https://github.com/certik/bcompiler) — Another experiment in creating a compiler from nothing, via a self-hosted assembler

+## Bootstrap

+* [live-bootstrap](https://github.com/fosslinux/live-bootstrap) — We have a currently, fully-functioning chain of bootstrapping from the 357-byte hex0 seed to a complete GCC compiler and hence a full Linux operating system.
+From there, it is trivial to move to other UNIXes.

 ## Disasembler
+* [capstone](http://www.capstone-engine.org) — is a lightweight multi-platform, multi-architecture disassembly framework.
+Our target is to make Capstone the ultimate disassembly engine for binary analysis and reversing in the security community.
 * [IDA PRO](https://www.hex-rays.com/ida-pro) — 32/64-bit proprietary software. [wiki](http://en.wikipedia.org/wiki/Interactive_Disassembler)
 * [IDA Free](https://www.hex-rays.com/ida-free) — The free version of IDA
 ## Debuger